Component: REST data sources

 Configure Endpoints

 The component provides an interface for administrating endpoints.
-Here the end-users can select and decide which data sources are accessible through REST API.
-It's also possible to configure to only return a subset of your data source by explicitly selecting the fields to respond.
+Here, end users can select which data sources are accessible through the REST API.
+You can also configure an endpoint to return only a subset of your data source by explicitly selecting the fields to return.

-On this configuration page, there are some other functions such as delete, import, export and Postman file download.
+This configuration page also provides other functions such as delete, import, export, and Postman file download.

-When adding or editing an endpoint, the component shows a dialog that allows inputting some information for the endpoint.
+When adding or editing an endpoint, the component shows a dialog that lets you enter information for the endpoint.

 Here is a list of input fields:

-- Endpoint [required]: A string that is used by the consumer to allocate the endpoint to access.
-It only can contain alphanumeric characters, hyphens and underscores.
-Letters in the string can be in uppercase or lowercase.
+- Endpoint [required]: A string used by the consumer to locate the endpoint to access.
+It can only contain alphanumeric characters, hyphens, and underscores.
+Letters in the string can be uppercase or lowercase.

-- Data source name [required]: Data source that provides data for incoming requests to the endpoint
+- Data source name [required]: The data source that provides data for incoming requests to the endpoint

 - Description [optional]: You can write anything you want in this field to describe the endpoint

-- Data source fields: This section shows a list of data fields which belong to the selected data source.
-For each data field, you are able to configure that it can be read or written
+- Data source fields: This section shows a list of data fields that belong to the selected data source.
+For each data field, you can configure whether it can be read or written

 Configure Credentials

-To setup authorization for requests, you can define credentials.
-The component has a Credentials page on the worker site which allows managing credentials.
+To set up authorization for requests, you can define credentials.
+The component has a Credentials page on the worker site that lets you manage credentials.

-The data for adding/editing is input on the credential edit dialog.
+The data for adding or editing is entered in the credential edit dialog.

 On the dialog, you can fill in:

-- Name [required]: A unique name for a credential to identify different credentials
+- Name [required]: A unique name that identifies the credential

-- Type [required]: Type of the credential.
-Currently, it only supports two types which are API Key and anonymous.
+- Type [required]: The type of the credential.
+Currently, it supports only two types: API Key and anonymous.
 Other types will be implemented later

-- Authentication rule [optional]: Optional custom rule to validate the request.
-On the dialog, this field is selectable with a drop-down.
-All server rules are listed.
+- Authentication rule [optional]: An optional custom rule to validate the request.
+In the dialog, this field is a drop-down that lists all server rules.
 Refer to the next section to learn how to implement a rule

-- Description [optional]: Give more detail about the credential
+- Description [optional]: Gives more detail about the credential

-Beside those information, each credential's type has its own properties.
+Besides this information, each credential type has its own properties.

-For API-key credential, the dialog shows one more property that let the operator to enter or generate an API key.
+For an API-key credential, the dialog shows one more property that lets the operator enter or generate an API key.

 Configure Permissions